Planning a shopping trip to Birmingham?

 When it comes to shopping in Birmingham, there's more than just the Bullring.
 This stunning city has beautiful streets, squares, stores and is one of the UK's top destinations for retail therapy.
 In fact, there are so many shops here that one weekend is never enough to browse the many rails, displays and storefronts!
 Whether you're after clothing, jewellery, shoes, accessories or homewares, it's all here in Birmingham.

-The Mailbox is a huge development and, as the name suggests, it was once the site of the Royal Mail's main sorting office for Birmingham.
-It now plays host to a sprawling Harvey Nichols, a spa, two salons and an Emporio Armani.
+The Mailbox was once the site of the Royal Mail's main sorting office for Birmingham.
+It now plays host to a sprawling Harvey Nichols with a great spa and salon.
 The Mailbox is fantastic for drinking and dining as it has a wealth of bars and restaurants, many of which sit right on the canal.
-On the same site stands an incredible new building called the cube.
+On the same site stands an incredible new building called the Cube.
 With its huge atrium and stunning angles, it truly has to be seen to be believed.

 The Pavilions is situated on Birmingham's High Street and houses a wealth of top-name stores including H&M, Moss and L'Occitane as well as some lovely independent boutiques.
 The Food Loft provides an array of options and with seating for 700 people, you'll definitely be able to take the weight off your feet.
 The Pavilions' fantastic shops and excellent location makes it an absolute must.

 The Great Western Arcade is a gorgeous and historic building, its design strongly influenced by the Great Exhibition at Crystal Palace in 1851.
 It was originally built to house a railway line, but it is now home to a number of vintage, boutique and big name shops.
 The curved glass roof and the recently-renovated features lead you to believe you're outside walking down a real Victorian street.